Jiu-Jitsu GP Quintet Rule Set

 Or

-Each bout consists of one 8-minute round, if there is a difference of one belt grade between them, then the lower grade fighter may choose between an 8- or 4-minute round. ie. Black belt against a Purple belt or Brown belt against a Blue belt.
+Each bout consists of one 8-minute round, if there is a difference of one belt grade between them, then the lower grade fighter may choose between an 8- or 4-minute round. eg. Black belt against a Purple belt or Brown belt against a Blue belt.

 Prohibited Act